AT&T Retention – How To Get a Good Deal

 Understand What You’re Paying For

-To get a discount on your service, you need to know how much you’re paying, what features add to that cost, what features you use and what you could do without.
-Some features will have changed or will have been replaced with others.
+To get a discount on your service, you need to know how much you’re paying, what features add to that cost, what features you use, and what you could do without.
+Some of your current features could’ve been changed or replaced completely.
 Understand what you are currently paying for as well as what you want to pay for.

 Identify Your Goal